 Current Trends and Research

 Today, research continues to explore the implications of mass-energy equivalence in a variety of contexts.
-One key area is in understanding the nature of dark matter and dark energy, which make up the vast majority of the universe's mass-energy content.
+In practice, one key area is in understanding the nature of dark matter and dark energy, which make up the vast majority of the universe's mass-energy content.
 Scientists are investigating whether dark matter particles interact with ordinary matter through mechanisms that involve mass-energy conversion.

 Another active area of research is in developing more efficient methods for energy generation.
 Fusion energy, which mimics the processes that power the sun, holds immense promise as a clean and sustainable energy source.
-Researchers are working to overcome the technological challenges of achieving controlled fusion on Earth, which would involve harnessing the power of mass-energy conversion on a large scale.
-The study of high-energy physics also continues to push the boundaries of our understanding of mass-energy equivalence.
-By colliding particles at ever-higher energies, scientists hope to discover new particles and forces that could shed light on the fundamental nature of the universe.
+But researchers are working to overcome the technological challenges of achieving controlled fusion on Earth, which would involve harnessing the power of mass-energy conversion on a large scale.
+Worth adding: the study of high-energy physics also continues to push the boundaries of our understanding of mass-energy equivalence.
+By colliding particles at ever-higher energies, scientists hope to discover new particles and forces that could walk through the fundamental nature of the universe.

-Furthermore, there's growing interest in exploring the potential applications of mass-energy conversion in advanced technologies.
-For instance, scientists are investigating the possibility of using antimatter for space propulsion.
+To build on this, there's growing interest in exploring the potential applications of mass-energy conversion in advanced technologies.
+Practically speaking, for instance, scientists are investigating the possibility of using antimatter for space propulsion.
 Antimatter rockets, which would annihilate antimatter with matter to produce energy, could potentially achieve much higher speeds than conventional rockets.

 Tips for Understanding Mass-Energy Equivalence